 The purpose of the school lunch program is to aid the general school program by providing the students with a balanced, warm meal each day.
 CHS has a closed lunch program.
-During lunch, students are not to be in the halls unless they have a special pass signed by a faculty member, prior to lunch beginning.
-It is the student's responsibility to be back in class on time after lunch.
+Unless a student is directed by a staff member, all lunches will be eaten in the cafeteria.
 The following guidelines are to be followed during all lunch periods:

-- A. Pushing, running, or cutting ahead in line is not permitted. - B. Students are not permitted to leave school property during lunch. - C. No food of any kind is to be removed from the cafeteria. - D. No food is to be ordered in or carried in from outside sources. - E. Students are to use commons restrooms only. - F. It is the student's responsibility to be back in class on time after lunch. - G. Students are to stay on the red carpet (commons area) during their lunch periods. - H. Loud noises or disruptions will not be tolerated.
-Talk only in a normal speaking voice. - I. The throwing of food of any kind will not be tolerated.
+- A. Pushing, running, or cutting ahead in line is not permitted. - B. Students are not permitted to leave school property during lunch. - C. No food of any kind is to be removed from the cafeteria. - D. No food is to be ordered in or carried in from outside sources. - E. Students are to use the cafeteria, restrooms during lunch. - F. It is the student's responsibility to be back in class on time after lunch. - G. Loud noises or disruptions will not be tolerated.
+Talk only in a normal speaking voice. - H. The throwing of food of any kind will not be tolerated.